Anesthesiologist billing and revenue management for anesthesiology should be easy.

 Generally speaking, lower is better.
 But not if it means writing off collectible revenue!

-It’s obviously important to get paid promptly, but when it comes to anesthesiology billing, an accounts receivable lower than 30 days often indicates that the billing company is just skimming the easy money by billing what they can and then just accepting whatever the payers send and writing off the rest.
+It’s obviously important to get paid promptly, but when it comes to anesthesiologist billing, an accounts receivable lower than 30 days often indicates that the billing company is just skimming the easy money by billing what they can and then just accepting whatever the payers send and writing off the rest.
 Give us a call if you suspect this might be happening to you.

 It’s incredibly easy for companies to say that they do everything that we do.
 It’s actually quite hard to deliver on it.

-Luckily, there’s an easy way to find out if switching billing services would increase your revenues and by how much.
-Just get in touch, and we’d be happy to conduct an audit of your past six months of billing.
+Luckily, there’s an easy way to find out if switching anesthesiologist billing services would increase your revenues and by how much.
+Just get in touch, and we’d be happy to conduct an analysis of your past six months of billing.
 We will point out any mistakes, easy money left on the table, and how much (if any) our systems would have increased your revenues.